-Drink in the colours of autumn at Wordsworth House
+Drink in the shades of summer at Wordsworth House

-The award-winning riverside garden that sparked Wordsworth’s love of nature and helped turn him into one of the world’s favourite poets is filled with autumnal hues.
+The riverside garden that sparked William Wordsworth’s love of nature and helped turn him into one of the world’s favourite poets is filled with the colours and scents of summer.

 Wandering ‘lonely as a cloud’ among centuries-old varieties of flowers and herbs, it isn’t hard to imagine the wild child born here 249 years ago and how his ‘sweet birthplace’ inspired a lifetime of creativity.

 A stroll along the terrace where William and his sister Dorothy used to play reveals the Derwent, his ‘fairest of all rivers’, gurgling by.